etiandre/reverse-dj-mix/prez/rapport/rapport.typ

 == Thresholding of low-power frames

 Recorded music tracks often contain moments of silence or faint noise at the beginning and end of the signal.
-It is also quite common to find fade-out endings at the end of tracks, or reverb tails.
-These sounds take the form of low-power frames in the feature matrices.
+It is also quite common to find fade-out endings at the end of tracks, or reverberation tails.
 These elements appear as low-power frames in the feature matrices.
-Reverb tails, in particular, are problematic due to their spectral similarity to the rest of the track, which can introduce indeterminacies in the analysis.
+Reverberation tails, in particular, are problematic due to their spectral similarity to the rest of the track, which can introduce indeterminacies in the analysis.

 Additionally, low-power frames are unlikely to be present in a DJ mix, as DJs typically focus on playing the most musically significant portions of tracks, omitting the very beginning and end.